svetlinka78/sportsbook-frontend-challenge/README.md

 ## The bonuses

-We're a gambling company.
+We're a sports booking company.
 We LOVE bonuses.
 Our users love bonuses even more.
 So, here are your bonuses:

 - Bonus for excellent Typescript usage.
 If you know Typescript, we'll love to read and understand your types, interfaces, etc.
 - Bonus if you use an HTTP/Cache managed layer, like ReactQuery.
 But, if you're not familiar with it, you won't loose points.
 Use it if you're confident with these concepts.